mehmandarov/mehmandarov.github.io/_posts/2017-05-16-cmd-tools-for-developers.markdown

 sonar-scanner
 {% endhighlight %}

 As a **_bonus_** feature, I might also suggest that if you don't have time setting up SonarQube on a separate machine, but want quick peek on how your project is doing, you can download and boot up as a [Docker image][11] in no time, and later decide whether you want to create a dedicated machine for running SonarQube, or keep it as it is.
-Just remember that the database it uses out of the box should not be used for anything other than testing.
+Just remember that the database this SonarQube image uses out of the box should not be used for anything other than testing.